Faculty

 Syllabus Links

-Scott Pelletier earned his Master's of Education in Higher Education from Liberty University.
-He earned his Bachelor of Applied Science in Public Safety Administration, Associate in Science in Emergency Medical Services, Paramedic Certificate, and Associate in Arts from St. Petersburg College.
-He has been with St Petersburg College since 2013, working in the Emergency Medical Service Program as the EMS Program Support Coordinator, Adjunct Instructor, Full-Time Faculty, and is currently the Lead EMT Instructor for the EMS Program.
-He is an Associate Professor in the College of Health Sciences at St Petersburg College.
-Professor Pelletier is a certified Florida Paramedic and certified National Registry Emergency Medical Technician.
-He has over 30 years of experience as a multi-functional paraprofessional.
-He possesses a diverse background with experience in pre-hospital emergency care, critical care, primary care, occupational health, and aeromedical transport.
-He is a member of the National Association of Emergency Medical Technicians.
-He has received several recognitions for outstanding accomplishments, meritorious service, and combat service.
-Prior to his position at St. Petersburg College, Professor Pelletier served as a Flight Medic in the United States Air Force.
-He achieved the rank of Master Sergeant and retired after 22 years of service.
-His experience in the United States Air Force included assignments at various stateside bases, assignments overseas, and several deployments in support of Humanitarian, Contingency, and Combat Operations.
-Additionally, he has served in public safety as a paramedic with Hillsborough County Fire Rescue.
-Providing pre-hospital care and transport to the citizens of Hillsborough County.
-Further, he has continued to provide care and support to America’s Heroes and Wounded Warriors, even after their military service, serving in the emergency departments at both the James A. Haley VA Hospital and the Bay Pines VA Medical Center.
-He maintains his commitment to community service through the training, mentorship, and education of future Emergency Medical Services (EMS) providers.
+Scott Pelletier earned his Master of Education in Higher Education from Liberty University.
+He earned his Bachelor of Applied Science in Public Safety Administration, an Associate in Science in Emergency Medical Services, a Paramedic Certificate, and an Associate in Arts from St. Petersburg College.
+He has been with St. Petersburg College since 2013, serving in the Emergency Medical Service Program as EMS Program Support Coordinator, Adjunct Instructor, Full-Time Faculty, and currently Lead EMT Instructor.
+He is an Associate Professor in the College of Health Sciences at St. Petersburg College.
+Professor Pelletier is a certified Florida Paramedic and National Registry Emergency Medical Technician.
+He has over 30 years of experience as a multi-functional paraprofessional with a diverse background in pre-hospital emergency care, critical care, primary care, occupational health, and aeromedical transport.
+He is a member of the National Association of Emergency Medical Technicians and has received several recognitions for outstanding accomplishments, meritorious service, and combat service.
+Prior to his position at St. Petersburg College, Professor Pelletier served as a Flight Medic in the United States Air Force, achieving the rank of Master Sergeant and retiring after 22 years of service.
+His Air Force experience included assignments at various stateside and overseas bases, as well as several deployments in support of Humanitarian, Contingency, and Combat Operations.
+He has also served in public safety as a paramedic with Hillsborough County Fire Rescue, providing pre-hospital care and transport to the citizens of Hillsborough County.
+Further, he has continued to provide care and support to America’s Heroes and Wounded Warriors after their military service, serving in the emergency departments at both the James A. Haley VA Hospital and the Bay Pines VA Medical Center.
+He maintains his commitment to community service by providing training, mentorship, and education to future Emergency Medical Services (EMS) providers.